How NGOs Drive Disaster Relief Efforts Using Digital Campaigns

 In times of conflict, it’s easy to speak about refugees.
 UNHCR chose to speak with them.

 Their campaign Hope Away from Home turned displaced people into narrators of their own stories.
-Through digital art exhibits, Instagram reels, Youtube videos, and community co-created content, UNHCR built empathy—across screens and borders.
+Through digital art exhibits, Instagram Reels, YouTube videos, and co-created community content, UNHCR built empathy across screens and borders.

 In times of conflict, it’s easy to speak about refugees.
 UNHCR chose to speak with them.

 Moreover, the campaign featured artists from Ukraine, Sudan, and Afghanistan, giving voice to stories usually lost in headlines.
-The result was global solidarity, yes—but also meaningful impact.
+The result was global solidarity, yes, but also meaningful impact.

 In Sweden alone, donors raised $8.5 million for the campaign.
-The Akelius Foundation matched that with another $5.4 million—bringing the total to a remarkable $13.9 million (₹115 crore).
+The Akelius Foundation matched that with another $5.4 million, bringing the total to a remarkable $13.9 million (₹115 crore).

 These weren’t just donations.
 They were declarations: We see you.
 We believe you.